pumpkin-py/pumpkin-py/README.md

 ## Installing and running the bot

 This bot is still in a pre-release state.
-Currently it is not fit for any deployment
+Currently it is not fit for any deployment.

+## Development

+We haven't started using the major.minor.patch versioning, because the code does not work on itself yet.
+If you are a developer, read the [CONTRIBUTING](CONTRIBUTING.md) for more information and code reference.

 ## Authors